Azure/Azure-Network-Security/Azure Network Security - Workshop/Azure DDoS Protection.md

   - **DDoS Summary** - Overview of the protocols, origin data, AS Numbers, and Drop Reasons for the selected DDoS attack.
   - **DDoS Metrics** - Shows Metrics values of the Public IP address that was under attack.
   - **DDoS Investigation** - This page allows you to dive deeper into specific Kusto queries for a specified attack.
 6. When you first open the Workbook, no workspace will be selected.
-Click on the drop-down and select **CyberSOC**.
+Click on the drop-down and select **law-<<ID_USED_FOR_DEPLOYMENT>>**.
 Change the time range to an appropriate time and you can either leave Public IP Addresses set to 'All' or you can select only **pip-appgw-whmzgkcjeovje-waf**.

 Now, let's explore all the tabs in this Workbook, and find more information about the attacks mitigated.